 The Woodside Properties were not included in our consolidated results until the property transfer date, which occurred in May 2014.
 For the three months ended June 30, 2015, the Woodside Properties accounted for \$7.9 million of revenues, \$1.8 million of direct operating expenses, \$3.9 million of depreciation, depletion, amortization and accretion ("DD&A") and \$0.8 million of income tax expense, resulting in \$1.4 million of net income.
-For the six months ended June 30, 2015, the Woodside Properties accounted for \$13.4 million of revenues, \$1.8 million of income tax expense, resulting in \$0.2 million of net income.
 For the six months ended June 30, 2015, the Woodside Properties accounted for \$13.4 million of revenues, \$5.1 million of direct operating expenses, \$8.0 million of DD&A and \$0.1 million of income tax expense, resulting in \$0.2 million of net income.
 The net income attributable to the Woodside Properties does not reflect certain expenses, such as general and administrative expenses ("G&A") and interest expense; therefore, this information is not intended to report results as if these operations were managed on a stand-alone basis.
 In addition, the Woodside Properties are not recorded in a separate entity for tax purposes; therefore, income tax was estimated using the federal statutory tax rate.

 In accordance with the applicable accounting guidance, we have included herein certain unaudited pro forma financial information giving pro forma effect to the acquisition of the Woodside Properties computed as if the acquisition had been completed on January 1, 2013.
-The financial information was derived from W&T's audited historical consolidated financial statements for annual periods, W&T's unaudited historical condensed consolidated financial statements for interim periods, and the Woodside Properties' unaudited historical financial statements for the annual and interim periods.
+The financial information was derived from W&T's audited historical consolidated financial statements for annual periods, W&T's unaudited historical condensed consolidated financial statements for the annual and interim periods.